IbrahimShahzad/init/README.md

 # My-Vimrc-file

-Whenever i have to shift to a different VM i need my environment set up before i start working again.
+Whenever i have to shift to a different VM, i need my environment set up before i start working again.
 It beomes tedious if i keep doing it manually.
 This repo is just a way for me to setup the stuff that i most commonly prefer setting up.

 Contains
 - my vimrc file with all the plugins i use